porpoise/porpoise/readme.md

 # The classic counter, in 5 steps:

-1. Initialize a component with the template compiler:
+### Initialize a component with the template compiler
 ```js
 import { construct, compiler } from "porpoise";
 construct("cool-counter", {